Saddle-billed stork: Description

-The saddle-billed stork is a huge bird that regularly attains a height of 145 to 150 cm, a length of 142 cm and a 2.4 to 2.7 m wingspan.
+The saddle-billed stork is a huge bird that regularly attains a height of 145 to 150 cm, a length of 142 cm, and a 2.4 to 2.7 m wingspan.
 While heights published have been in the aforementioned narrow range, reportedly adult saddle-billed storks in captivity can attain a height of up to 150 to 180 cm.
 The male is larger and heavier than the female, with a range of 5.1–7.52 kg, with a mean mass of 6.38 kg.
 The female is usually between 5 and 6.84 kg, with a mean mass of 5.95 kg.
-Among the large storks, the saddle-billed broadly overlap in size with the two larger Leptoptilos and the Jabiru stork but possesses a longer, more slender neck and slightly longer legs than the other largest storks, so the saddle-billed is likely to be the tallest extant species of the family.
+Among the large storks, the saddle-billed broadly overlap in size with the two larger Leptoptilos and the Jabiru stork, but possesses a longer, more slender neck and slightly longer legs than the other largest storks, so the saddle-bill is likely to be the tallest extant species of the family.
 Its extremely long legs measure up to 36.5 cm) in tarsus length.
 The long bill measures from 27.3 to 36 cm.
-The sexes can be readily distinguished by the golden yellow irises of the female and the brown irises and dangling yellow wattles of the male.
-It is therefore one of the few storks to display sexual dimorphism in colour.
+The sexes can be readily distinguished by the golden yellow irises of the female and the brown irises and dangling yellow wattles of the male, so is one of the few storks to display sexual dimorphism in colour.